 Governor Phil Bredesen

 The AP-STEM Center has recently been renamed “The Jack Hunt STEM Center” in honor of local educator, Jack Hunt.
 Mr. Hunt began his career in 1965 as a math teacher in the Clarksville Montgomery School System.
-He later moved into administration and was responsible for the building of many of the schools in the district,.
-Until his retirement in 2001, Mr. Hunt was the Capital Project Manager and Facilities Manager for Clarksville Montgomery County Schools.
+He later moved into administration and was responsible for the building of many of the schools in the district.
+Until his death in 2001, Mr. Hunt was the Capital Project Manager and Facilities Manager for Clarksville Montgomery County Schools.
 Mr. Hunt made a significant change in the lives of countless students and permanently altered the landscape of Clarksville with the building of modern, effective schools.
 Upon hearing of the renaming of the Jack Hunt Stem Center, B. J. Worthington, Director of Schools for Clarksville Montgomery County Schools said, “The Jack Hunt STEM Center will create another learning environment for our teachers to design and create applicable STEM lessons for their students.”

 Born out of the need for a renewed emphasis in science and math education in Tennessee, the Jack Hunt STEM Center exists to enhance science, technology, engineering and mathematics education for APSU’s service area school districts.
 In partnership with area school districts and various departments at APSU, we seek to strengthen STEM teaching both in specific subject areas and integrate STEM concepts across the curriculum.